 Ms Suzie May, WA

 Suzie Edward May has been an active consumer advocate in musculoskeletal disease since 2005, with Arthritis and Osteoporosis Western Australia and Arthritis Australia.
 She is the author of ‘Arthritis, pregnancy and the path to parenthood’ the only book of its kind to discuss issues of pregnancy and parenting with chronic arthritis from a consumer perspective.
-Suzie has been lecturing medical students on the ‘lived experience’ of musculoskeletal disease since 2006 and is a regular keynote speaker at various health events.
-As a qualified Lawyer and Welfare Officer, Suzie has had a varied career in health, social welfare and law which has seen her advocate for consumers with a range of social, health and justice issues.
-Suzie is currently the Deputy Chair of the East Metropolitan Health Service in Western Australia and a Researcher at the University of Western Australia Law School.
+Suzie has been lecturing medical and allied health students at various universities on the ‘lived experience’ of musculoskeletal/chronic disease since 2006 and is a regular keynote speaker at various health events.
+As a qualified Lawyer and Welfare Officer, Suzie has had a varied career in mental health, social welfare, justice and prison reform, and public health governance.
+Suzie is currently the Deputy Chair of the East Metropolitan Health Service Board in Western Australia and a Researcher at the University of Western Australia Law School.